Radware/Radware-azure-arm-templates/Alteon/GUI/Standalone/Mutli IP/new-network/README.md

 ## Introduction

-This solution uses an ARM template to launch a single NIC deployment of a cloud-focused Alteon VA in Microsoft Azure.
+This solution uses an ARM template to launch a multi NIC deployment of a cloud-focused Alteon VA in Microsoft Azure.
 Traffic flows from the Alteon VA to the application servers.
 This is the standard Cloud design where the  Alteon VA instance is running with a single interface, where both management and data plane traffic is processed.
 This is a traditional model in the cloud where the deployment is considered one-armed.

 Alteon VA for Microsoft Azure cloud allows running your enterprise applications while tapping into Microsoft Azure computing resources and providing a common application delivery platform for your